mrled/hugo-theme-cistercian/readme.md

 As Go modules, Hugo themes are versioned with Git tags.

+To make a new release:

+* Test that the version works in the exampleSite
+  * The `exampleSite/go.mod` file is configured to use the repository root for the theme, so you can test before committing / tagging
+* Commit and push the changes
-When making a new release, make sure that `exampleSite/go.mod` points to the new version of the tag.
+* Update `exampleSite/go.mod` to require the new version --
+  this is not technically required, but is good practice
+* `git tag v4.2.0`
+* `git push origin v4.2.0`